sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 > If you do not find `mobileservices_cf` destination, please ensure that you have followed [this tutorial](fiori-ios-hcpms-setup) to setup this destination in SAP Cloud Platform cockpit.

->If a pop-up appears then enter your cloud platform User Name and password to authenticate.
+>If you see a _Authentication Required_ pop-up, then enter your cloud platform User Name and password to authenticate.

 >For Offline OData capability only OData V2 is supported.
 OData V2 and V4 are supported for Online OData.